-Follow us on social media and refer to our website for up-to-date, relevant updates on our comprehensive business network.
+Follow us on social media platforms and refer to our website for up-to-date and relevant information on our comprehensive business network.